SkretasLab/ProteoSeeker/README.md

 The steps of the seek mode of ProteoSeeker:

 1. The selected protein families are determined based on their input codes and their profiles are collected.
 Type **1, 2, 3** analysis.
-2. The profile database is created.
+2. The "seek profile database" (spd) is created.
 Type **1, 2, 3** analysis.
 3. The protein names associated with the selected families are collected.
 Type **1, 2, 3** analysis.
-4. The protein database is filtered based on the collected protein names and the seek filtered protein database (sfpd) is created.
+4. The protein database is filtered based on the collected protein names and the "seek filtered protein database" (sfpd) is created.
 Type **2, 3** analysis.
 5. The reads in the FASTQ files undergo several quality control checks by FastQC.
 Type **1, 2, 3** analysis.
 6. The reads are preprocessed by BBDuk and reanalyzed by FastQC.
 Type **1, 2, 3** analysis.
 7. The preprocessed reads are assembled into contigs by Megahit.
 Type **1, 2, 3** analysis.